aris-i/emberflow/README.md

 npm install @primeiq/emberflow
 ```

-2. Import and initialize Emberflow in your Firebase Functions `index.ts` file:
+2. Import and initialize Emberflow in your Firebase Functions `view-logics.ts` file:

 ```typescript
 import * as admin from "firebase-admin";